mottosso/allzpark/docs/pages/guides.md

-The starting point to using and understanding Allspark.
+The starting point to using and understanding Allzpark.

 ![image](https://user-images.githubusercontent.com/2152766/60737617-5ba2ab00-9f53-11e9-8a8b-4d7e1d0527eb.png)